mrcbq/Capstone-module-1-dsteam-page/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps. clone and use this template
+To get a local copy up and running, follow these steps:
+Clone the repo and use this template

 ### Prerequisites